 This Sony soundbar brings the theater home with you.
-The HT200F is a 2.1 channel soundbar with a built-in subwoofer.
+Just like HTCT180, the HT200F is a 2.1 Channel soundbar with a built-in subwoofer.
 The mini soundbar has a compact profile that fits well with a smaller TV and won’t obstruct the screen.
 It is has a night mode sound function and wall mountable too.

 The Sony HT 200F also features Voice Enhancement, a form of Clear Voice that will improve speech heard on the screen.
 It’s an excellent feature for hushed conversations and can elevate conversations when used as a computer soundbar for meetings.

 The Sony soundbar is also easy to hook up with Bluetooth connectivity for external smart home devices and HDMI ARC or USB to your TV.
 It also supports sound via the Dolby Digital, DTS studio sound format.